Welcome to today's edition of the Rush 24-7 podcast.

 They don't have ranks and serial numbers.

-So legally, friends, this is quite honestly a slam dunk case, and each ensuing decision by the Supreme Court is leaning in that direction, notwithstanding a couple of setbacks earlier.
+So legally, friends, this is quite honestly a slam-dunk case, and each ensuing decision by the Supreme Court is leaning in that direction, notwithstanding a couple of setbacks earlier.

-In fact, if you go all the way back to 1942, when eight Germans landed on our shores, bent on sabotage, they were caught before they could carry out their mission.
+In fact, if you go all the way back to 1942, when eight Germans landed on our shores bent on sabotage, they were caught before they could carry out their mission.

 Under Franklin Delano Roosevelt and a presidential proclamation, they were hauled before a secret military tribunal, found guilty, and six of the eight were put to death.

-They had no taxpayer-funded court appointed attorney.
+They had no taxpayer-funded court-appointed attorney.

 They had no Miranda right.

-Uh the they had no Geneva Convention Accord.
+They had no Geneva Convention Accord.

-You know, you know where this started?
+You know where this started?

-Now, no, there was no there was no uh civilian trial.
+Now, there was no civilian trial.

 It was a rush to judgment military tribunal.